Sembunyi: Amukan Azazil

-Sembunyi: Amukan Azazil is a 2013 Malaysian horror film directed by Kabir Bhatia.
+Sembunyi: Amukan Azazil (English:Hide: Azazil's Rage) is a 2013 Malaysian Malay-language period dark fantasy horror film written by Rosihan Zain and Kabir Bhatia as the directors of this film.
+This film starring Diana Danielle, Remy Ishak, Umie Aida and Sharnaaz Ahmad.

 Plot

 Aishah is a Malay girl.
 During the Japanese Invasion of Malaya, she is knocked unconscious as she attempts to escape from invading Japanese soldiers.
 She wakes up in a strange silent town which seems to be unaffected by the invasion.
 The townsmen provide her with shelter, and she starts a new life.
 Soon she realises that there are other secrets being concealed by the town, such as a mysterious devil woods outside the town, and a demon called Azazil that preys on the villagers.